xLightsSequencer/xLights/README.txt

-   -- bug (keithsw) Fix problem with fire effect when buffer size changes -- enh (keithsw) Add square wave to value effect presets -- enh (keithsw) Add multicolour support to Tendrils ... should also fix bug with Tendril not holding colour change 2016.37  Jun 10, 2016
+   -- bug (keithsw) Fix problem with fire effect when buffer size changes -- enh (keithsw) Add square wave to value effect presets -- enh (keithsw) Add multicolour support to Tendrils ... should also fix bug with Tendril not holding colour change -- bug (keithsw) Disable bitmap brightness slider and show/hide button if no bitmap defined on custom model.
+2016.37  Jun 10, 2016
    -- enh (keithsw) Extra logging on startup to isolate problems ... also logs config so we can understand settings.
    -- enh (dkulp) Allow 10K nodes/string for SingleLineModel.
 Fixes #592